malteebel/pythonProject2023-24/README.md

 2. Improving model quality and hyperparameter optimization
 3. Use a pretrained model to then refine it with a small dataset
 4. Rework some functions to increase speed of preprocessing and training
-5. Add a random factor to the move to increase varaibility
+5. Add a random factor to the move to increase variability
+6. Add some improvements to the UI to create a better player-experience